-This highly practical and interactive Producing a Good Business Case course, led by communications expert Sue Calthorpe, examines the various stages of writing a business case and the requirements of each of the sections, from executive summary to options appraisal.
+Based on the Treasury’s Green Book for writing business cases, attend this course to examine the various stages of writing a business case and the requirements of each of the sections, from executive summary to options appraisal.

-Learn how to translate policy and project documents for technical and non-technical readers; how to summarise pages of prose into persuasive points and how anecdotes, fact and opinion can work together to provide compelling cases.
+Join communications expert Sue Calthorpe to learn how to translate policy and project documents for technical and non-technical readers; how to summarise pages of prose into persuasive points and how anecdotes, fact and opinion can work together to provide compelling cases.

 09:15 - 09:45